beamer-bridge/run-your-own-agent/README.md

 ### Account

-We recomment creating a new account which will only be used for this specific instance of the agent.
+We recommend creating a new account which will only be used for this specific instance of the agent.
 This account needs:

 * At least 0.5 L1 ETH
 * Eth on both rollups, at least 9 ETH per rollup, though we recommend 36 ETH
 * Tokens used to fulfill transfer requests: at least 50,000 USDC or DAI per rollup,